NA-195 Larkana-II

-NA-195 Larkana-II is a newly created constituency for the National Assembly of Pakistan.
-It mainly comprises the Dokri Taluka, Bakrani Taluka, and some areas of the Larkana Taluka, which includes a portion of the city of Larkana.
+NA-195 Larkana-II is a constituency of the National Assembly of Pakistan.
+It comprises Dokri Taluka, Bakrani Taluka, and some areas of the Larkana Taluka, which includes a portion of the city of Larkana.
 It was created in the 2018 delimitation after the constituency overlapping between Qambar Shahdadkot District and Larkana District was ended.
+The representative as of 2026 was Nazeer Ahmed Baghio.